Why Assertiveness Is the Most Misunderstood Communication Skill

 Key facts: assertive communication

-- Manuel J. Smith's When I Say No, I Feel Guilty (1975) opens with a ten-point Bill of Assertive Rights and named techniques most training still uses: broken record and fogging
+- Manuel J. Smith's When I Say No, I Feel Guilty (1975) opens with a ten-point Bill of Assertive Rights and names two techniques training still teaches: the broken record and fogging.

-- Assertiveness training is older than most of its corporate packaging: Alberti and Emmons published Your Perfect Right in 1970, before "assertiveness" was a household word
+- None of this is new.
+Robert Alberti and Michael Emmons published Your Perfect Right in 1970, before "assertiveness" was a word people used at dinner.

 The four communication styles